IBM/cornell-big-red-hacks/README.md

 *	3rd Place - $250 + swag bag
 *	Random drawing for 2 Tello Drones

+*One person from the team gets a golden ticket to CGI University in Edinburgh, Scotland with hotel and airfare covered – April 2020

 # Main Challenge
 * The Code and Response Codeathon calls on students to create practical, effective, and high-quality designs and applications based on cloud, data, and artificial intelligence, that can have an immediate and lasting impact on humanitarian issues.
 We challenge you to develop a solution that will support Natural Disaster Response and/or Mitigation.
 Additional details of the Code and Response Challenges are available at the following https://developer.ibm.com/code-and-response/